git-lost-data-science/Git-Lost/README.md

 **Hello!
 This is a project for our [Data Science Exam](https://github.com/comp-data/2024-2025).**
 # 📊 Data Science Project

 This project aims to develop a software to process data stored in different formats (CSV and JSON) and upload them into two distinct databases (a graph database and a relational database).
-The software also provides tools to query both databases simultaneously through predefined operations.
+The software also provides tools to query both databases simultaneously through predefined operations, with SPARQL and SQL.

 ---

 ## 📁 Data

-We provide exemplar data to test the project:
+Data we used to test the project:
 - [`data/doaj.csv`](data/doaj.csv): metadata about journals from the [Directory of Open Access Journals (DOAJ)](https://doaj.org).
-Note: multiple languages of the same journal are stored in a single string separated by `, `.
 - [`data/scimago.json`](data/scimago.json): data from [Scimago Journal Rank](https://www.scimagojr.com), including identifiers (ISSNs), categories, and areas.

 > ⚠️ Any custom CSV/JSON file used must respect the same structure as these exemplars.